 3.3.
-In case an information is communicated under the main body of the text, it has to be sufficiently visible, readable, applying an adequate font or length of communication, allowing the consumer to read it and take it into account.
+In case information is communicated under the main body of the content, it has to be sufficiently visible, readable, applying an adequate font or length of communication, allowing the consumer to read it and take it into account.

 3.4.
 No commercial communication should damage - by statement, untrue information, or distorted facts, the good name of and the trust in competitors and/or goods and services offered by them.

 3.5.
 No commercial communication should use or divulge professional or trade secret in contradiction to the conscientious business practice.